Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

 1. Cocktailing & candle-making

 A gift certificate to Glassworks CandleBar is a fun, creative gift for an individual, couple or family with older kids.
 The experience includes concocting a personal scent for a soy candle.
 Handcrafted cocktails and mocktails flow freely and the space is warm, intimate and hip, located in the Walker’s Point neighborhood.
 Plus, if you like fluffy, friendly small dogs, you gotta meet the shop pup, Humphrey.
-Get holiday vouchers here
+Go here to make a reservation.

 2. Painting & sipping